BHFock/git-cl/docs/tutorial.md

 ```

 - Removes the given files from any changelist.
-- Files remain in the working directory.
+- Files remain unchanged in your working directory.

 #### Example: